 Managing Director / CEO

-Kofo Akinkugbe, a prize-winning graduate of Mathematics of the University of Lagos, spent 12 years in banking, first at International Merchant Bank (local affiliate of the First National Bank of Chicago) and then as a pioneer staff member of Chartered Bank.
+Kofo Akinkugbe, a prize-winning graduate of Mathematics of the University of Lagos, started her career with a 12-year experience in the banking industry, beginning with International Merchant Bank (local affiliate of the First National Bank of Chicago) before proceeding to join theChartered Bank team as a pioneer staff member.
 During this time, she received the British Government Chevening Scholarship to study for an MBA at the Strathclyde Graduate Business School, Scotland, UK.

-Kofo Akinkugbe is the founder of Interface Technologies (1998), SecureID Limited (2005) and SecureCard Manufacturing (2012).
-She currently serves as the Managing Director/CEO of SecureID Group (comprising of SecureID and SecureCard Manufacturing).
-SecureID is a MasterCard, VISA and Verve certified Smartcard Personalization bureau and digital technology company whilst SecureCard Manufacturing is the first polycarbonate Smartcard manufacturing plant producing high security identity cards and documents for the Banks, Telecoms and Public sectors.
-Mrs. Akinkugbe is a passionate and bold entrepreneur as both companies are the first of its kind in Africa.
+Kofo Akinkugbe founded Interface Technologies Limited in1998, SecureID Limited in 2005 and SecureCard Manufacturing in 2012.
+She currently serves as the Managing Director/CEO of SecureID Group (comprising of SecureID Limited and SecureCard Manufacturing).
+SecureID is a MasterCard, VISA and Verve-certified sSmart card personalization bureau and digital technology company; whilst SecureCard Manufacturing is the first polycarbonate smart card manufacturing plant producing high security identity cards and documents for Banks, Telecoms and Public sector organisation.
+Mrs. Akinkugbe is a passionate and bold entrepreneur as both companies are the first of their kind in Africa.

-Both companies, recognised and respected in the global Smartcard industry, provide high-end digital security solutions to organisations and governments across Africa and beyond.
+Under the astute leadership of Mrs Akinkugbe, SecureID and SecureCard Manufacturing have over the years, made a mark in the smart card industry that has earned them industry-wide recognition and respect across the global sSmart card industry, owing chiefly, to their reliable and unwavering ability to provide high-end digital security solutions to organisations and governments across Africa and beyond.
 As a passionate and innovative real sector entrepreneur, Mrs. Akinkugbe has taken both companies through a number of strategic partnerships into the international market by attaining the most pre-requisite International certifications.

 She possesses a rare combination of entrepreneurship, manufacturing & technology acumen and also sits on the board of a number of local and multinational corporate, philanthropic and humanitarian organizations.